Beyond Deterministic Translation for Unsupervised Domain Adaptation: Experiments

-\textbf{Network ensembling}: Table~\ref{tab:ens_gta_cityscapes_2_iters} shows the results obtained in three rounds of pseudo-labeling and training, following the approach of \cite{yang_2020_FDA, Li_19_BDL, Cheng_21_dual_path}.
+\textbf{Network ensembling}: Table~\ref{tab:ens_gta_cityscapes_2_iters} shows the results obtained in three rounds of pseudo-labeling and training, following the approach of \cite{yang_2020_FDA,Li_19_BDL,Cheng_21_dual_path}.
 In the first round ($R=0$) we train the target and source networks with \refeq{eq:stochtransladvent} and \refeq{eq:stochtransladventsource} respectively using the synthetic and real data and average the predictions of the three models to generate pseudo-labels for the target data.

-In the second round (R=1) we use the generated pseudo-labels as ground-truth labels to train the source and target networks.
+In the second round (R=1) we use the generated pseudo-labels as ground-truth labels to train the target and source networks with \refeq{eq:distillation} and its source-domain counterpart respectively.
 We observe that the pseudo-labels obtained by ensembling improve the performance of each individual network, as well as the ensemble obtained in the last round (R=2).

-\textbf{Benchmark results} We use DeepLabV2~\cite{chen_2017_deeplab} with ResNet101~\cite{he_2016_resnet} backbone, and FCN-8s~\cite{long_2015_fully} with VGG-16~\cite{simonyan_2014_VGG} for the segmentation and compare with~\cite{tsai_2018_AdaptSegNet,vu_2019_advent,Li_19_BDL,Kim_2020_textureInv,yang_2020_FDA,yang_20_PCEDA,two_phase_ps,guo_2021_metacorrection,wang_2021_uncertainty,melas_2021_pixmatch,Cheng_21_dual_path} which use exactly the same experimental settings.
+\textbf{Benchmark results}: We use DeepLabV2~\cite{chen_2017_deeplab} with ResNet101~\cite{he_2016_resnet} backbone, and FCN-8s~\cite{long_2015_fully} with VGG-16~\cite{simonyan_2014_VGG} for the segmentation and compare with~\cite{vu_2019_advent,Li_19_BDL,yang_2020_FDA,yang_20_PCEDA,melas_2021_pixmatch,Cheng_21_dual_path} which use exactly the same experimental settings.
 We report both the results obtained using a single target network and the results obtained by ensembling.
 We provide qualitative results in the supplementary material.

-The results for the \textbf{GTA-to-Cityscapes} benchmark are summarized in Table~\ref{tab:benchmark_gta2city}.
-Our results show that our methods achieves state-of-the-art performance.
-When compared with other approaches relying on both deterministic translation and pseudo-labeling~\cite{Li_19_BDL, Cheng_21_dual_path}, our approach performs better while at the same time is simpler.
-In particular,~\cite{Li_19_BDL} and~\cite{Cheng_21_dual_path} train both the image translation and segmentation networks multiple times and use complex warm-up stages~\cite{Cheng_21_dual_path}.
-On the other hand we train the image translation network only once and use the same image translation network in all rounds of pseudo-labeling and training.
+The results (per-class IoU and mIoU over 19 classes) for the \textbf{GTA-to-Cityscapes} benchmark and ResNet101 backbone are summarized in Table~\ref{tab:benchmark_gta2city}.
+In the supplementary material we provide results obtained using FCN-8s with VGG-16 and comparison with additional state-of-the-art methods.
+Our results show that our method achieves state-of-the-art performance and outperforms previous methods.
+When compared with other approaches relying on both deterministic translation and multiple rounds of pseudo-labeling and training~\cite{Li_19_BDL,Cheng_21_dual_path,yang_2020_FDA}, our approach performs better while at the same time is simpler.